ohler55/oj/README.md

    quirky like the JSON gem.
 Actually the JSON gem has it backwards with quirky mode supporting the JSON spec and non-quirky limiting parsing to objects and arrays.
 Oj stays consistent with the JSON gem to avoid confusion.

+ - Fixed problem with sc_parse not terminating the string when loaded from a file.

+ - Thanks go to dchelimsky for expanding the code sample for the ScHandler.

 ### Release 2.9.6